debraysimon/tpxle-doc/docs/C-Procedure-Topics/GetStartedMobileApp_T/README.md

 ## ThingPark X Location Engine use cases
 ThingPark X location engine has two main use cases:
  - **B2B Use Case:** In this use case, the customer is using ThingPark X Location engine to manage a fleet of trackers.
 To be in this use case, the tracker uplinks are sent to [ThingPark Location Application server](../../D-Reference/ThingParkLocationURLs/) and visualize fleet of trackers in [Abeeway Device Manager](../../B-Feature-Topics/AbeewayDeviceManager_C/).
  - **B2C Use Case:** In this use case, the customer is using Abeeway Mobile app and all the trackers within a specific “Distributor” when logging to the mobile app are in a specific realm/subscriber.
 To visualize the mobile app trackers in Abeeway Device Manager, it requires logging into ADM with subscriber credentials associated to the realm/Distributor where mobile app end user account exists.
-For example, to visualize all the trackers in “Abeeway – Ecosystem” distributor, it requires login to ADM as a subscriber that is associated with “Abeeway – Ecosystem” realm. **The subscriber accounts for Abeeway distributors in the mobile app are restricted to Abeeway Operations team.**
+For example, to visualize all the trackers in “Abeeway – Community” distributor, it requires login to ADM as a subscriber that is associated with “Abeeway – Community” realm. **The subscriber accounts for Abeeway distributors in the mobile app are restricted to Abeeway Operations team.**

 ::: warning Warning
 **The LoRaWAN routing profile for B2B Use case and B2C Use case should never be set at the same time on the same tracker towards to the same ThingPark Location platform.
 This is not supported and will result in errors for both the use cases.
 The tracker can be only in one of the use cases above but NOT both at the same time.**